Seyi-Daniel/ASV_NEAT/README.md

    python asv_neat/scripts/train.py --scenario-kind crossing --generations 100 --hp goal_bonus=-50
    ```

-   * Every genome is evaluated on all fifteen scenarios using a batched thread
+   * Every genome is evaluated on all fifteen scenarios using a batched pool,
-     pool, capping workers at your CPU core count (or `--hp evaluation_workers`)
+     capping workers at your CPU core count (or `--hp evaluation_workers`)
      to avoid oversubscription while keeping encounter dynamics independent.
+     Use threads by default or switch to processes with
+     `--hp evaluation_executor=process` to bypass the GIL on CPU-bound runs.
-     GPU-backed setups (`cupy`) now default to multi-worker evaluation but emit
+     GPU-backed setups (`cupy`) default to multi-worker evaluation but emit a
-     a warning; if your CUDA stack stalls under thread fan-out, set
+     warning; if your CUDA stack stalls under thread fan-out, set
      `--hp evaluation_workers=1` to force serial execution.
    * Fitness values are set to the **negative** average cost, meaning lower cost
      solutions yield higher NEAT fitness while respecting the minimisation